 BOOK BEGINNINGS ON FRIDAYS

-On to Book Beginnings!
-Please share the opening sentence (or so) of the book you are reading this week, or just a book that caught your fancy and you want to highlight.
+In the meantime, here is a delayed Book Beginnings on Fridays post.
+Please share the opening sentence (or so) of a book you are reading this week.
+Or just a book that caught your fancy.

 MY BOOK BEGINNING